If you're new to this blog, you can start with the introduction here.

 This is a "variable species," which I've learned is a polite way of saying that when a non-botanist looks at it they'll say "there's no way those things are the same species."
 Dr. Goldblatt explains in his Moraea book that there are so many intermediate variations within the range of M. unguiculata that there's no way to draw the line between them.
 Who am I to argue?

-As of 2018, I've bloomed two forms of M. unguiculata.
+As of 2024, I've bloomed three forms of M. unguiculata.
 The first one, from Rareplants.de, is this little jewel, tiny as a fingertip:

 So far I haven't been able to cross it with any of the Peacock Moraeas.